Back in 1908, in Manchester, Catholic men in Britain founded ‘The Chums Benevolent Association’.

 Tennis, Cricket, Bowls, Darts, Golf, Bridge and much more...
 Locally, they hold quizzes, dances, go to theatres, cinemas, National Trust, attend wine, whisky and beer tastings, have weekends away and trips abroad.
 Sussex Catenians go to Mass as a group at least twice a year.
 Nationally they meet in great numbers for the Annual Conference and the National Golf Championship.

 Catenians promise to support fellow Catenians and their widows in good times and whenever they are sick or in trouble.
-When such trouble is of a financial nature, the Catenians have their own Charity that helps members, their wives and widows.
+When such trouble is of a financial nature, the Catenians have their own Benevolent Scheme that helps members, their wives or widows and children.
 Catenians also have a Bursary Scheme that provides funds to young people delivering qualifying charitable work anywhere around the world.

 The Catenian Association does not overlap with other excellent Catholic bodies like the SVP, KSC, CAFOD or SERRA but many Catenians are members in these organisations.
 It is also not surprising that as a proudly Catholic body it has amongst its members Eucharistic Ministers, Readers, Organisers of Covenants and Bazaars, School Managers & Governors... indeed all the necessary jobs that go with running our Church.
 Our Catenian Association takes no credit for this but is proud that men of this quality find it so very relevant and attractive.